Asymmetric canonical correlation analysis of Riemannian and high-dimensional data: Model

 While equation \eqref{eq:cca_intuition} provides an intuitive formulation of the canonical correlation problem, it has been noted in \textcite{cupidon_properties_2008} that the maximum of this problem may not be attained by any $\psi \in \Jmu$, $\theta \in \rone^p$.
-To address this issue, it is necessary to reformulate the problem with respect to the pair of canonical variables $\bl U,V \br = \bl \innerdouble{\Logy}{\psi}_{\mu},X^{\T}\theta \br $, resulting in the following minimization problem for the first canonical pair:
+Despite this, the problem can still be reformulated with respect to the pair of canonical variables $\bl U,V \br = \bl \innerdouble{\Logy}{\psi}_{\mu},\inner{X}{\theta} \br $, resulting in the following maximization problem: